TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

+Minor changes to make the auto-update functionality more robust.
 Use Get-JCEvent to query JumpCloud event logs.

 #### FEATURES

 #### IMPROVEMENTS

-New functions: Get-JCEvent
+Auto-update now utilizes metadata from the PowerShell Gallery to determine when an update is available New functions: Get-JCEvent

 #### BUG FIXES